NiuTrans.LMT: Toward Inclusive and Scalable Multilingual Machine Translation with LLMs: Limitations

 \section{Limitations}

-While our LMT models demonstrate strong and robust performance, we acknowledge several limitations that primarily point to exciting avenues for future research.
-First, our evaluation, while comprehensive, is primarily conducted on academic benchmarks with COMET.
-Future work could extend this evaluation to a wider range of real-world scenarios to further assess generalization and capture more nuanced aspects of translation quality, such as cultural appropriateness.
-Second, our bi-centric design, which already moves beyond English, could be extended in future work to tri- or multi-centric configurations to better serve other major linguistic or geopolitical regions and further the goal of a truly inclusive MMT ecosystem.
-Third, although LMT currently supports 60 languages, this still represents a small fraction of the world’s linguistic diversity—over 7,000 languages exist globally, with only a few hundred having substantial written corpora.
-Expanding support to additional and underrepresented languages remains a crucial step toward more equitable and inclusive multilingual translation systems.
+While LMT shows promising performance, we note several limitations that also point to natural directions for future work.
+First, although our evaluation covers a broad set of standard academic benchmarks and primarily relies on COMET, these settings may not fully reflect the diversity of real-world translation use cases.
+Future work could extend this evaluation to a wider range of real-world scenarios to further assess generalization and capture more nuanced aspects of translation quality.
+Second, LMT adopts a Chinese–English-centric design as a step toward moving beyond an English-only focus.
+This bi-centric setting is still a simplifying choice and may not be optimal for other regions or language communities.
+It would be useful to explore tri-centric or more general multi-centric configurations, and to study how they affect scalability, interference, and cross-lingual transfer.
+Third, LMT currently supports 60 languages, which remains a small subset of global linguistic diversity.
+Expanding coverage is constrained not only by training cost but also by the availability and quality of text and parallel data for many underrepresented languages, especially those with limited written resources.
+Future work could prioritize extending support to additional languages and improving adaptation under extreme data scarcity through more effective data collection, filtering, and transfer strategies.